 Cases from Washington State appellate courts are found in the Pacific Reporter:

-The other regional reporters, their abbreviations, and call numbers (all in the Compact Stacks) are:
+The other regional reporters, their abbreviations, dates covered, call numbers, and locations are:

 The Law Library also has the official reporters for the Washington appellate courts:

 |Washington Supreme Court||Washington Reports, 2d||Wash.; Wash.
 2d||KFW45 .A22||Reference Area

 |Washington Court of Appeals||Washington Appellate Reports||Wash.
 App.||KFW48 .A5W3c||Reference Area

 When citing Washington cases to Washington courts, follow the Reporter of Decisions Style Sheet, which uses different abbreviations for Washington court reports: